 NVIDIA works with key international organizations that are formulating standards and regulations for automated vehicles.
-These include the International Standards Organization (ISO), the United Nations Economic Commission of Europe (UNECE), National Highway Traffic Safety Administration (NHTSA) and the Association for Standardization of Automation and Measuring Systems (ASAM).
+These include the International Organization for Standardization (ISO), the United Nations Economic Commission of Europe (UNECE), the National Highway Traffic Safety Administration (NHTSA) and the Association for Standardization of Automation and Measuring Systems (ASAM).

 In close coordination with multiple industry leaders, NVIDIA is also heading one of the European Association of Automotive Suppliers (CLEPA) expert groups on highly connected automated vehicles.
 This group, which consists of European automotive suppliers, contributes to the development of new UNECE assessment methods for automated vehicles.

 All these organizations, which count major automakers, suppliers and startups as members, are critical in developing regulations and standards for autonomous vehicles.

 NVIDIA has a rich history of simulation technologies and functional safety.
 Our autonomous vehicle team holds invaluable experience in automotive safety and engineering.
 And we’re open about how we apply these learnings — much of it is detailed in a comprehensive report submitted to NHTSA.

 By participating in these groups, we’re able to share this expertise with the help of other industry participants and help ensure the best possible standards are put in place.